sebsassi/zebradm/README.md

 - [zest](https://github.com/sebsassi/zest) (REQUIRED) is a companion library, which provides utilities for performing Zernike and spherical harmonic transforms.
 - [cubage](https://github.com/sebsassi/cubage) (OPTIONAL) provides capabilities for multidimensional numerical integration.
 This library is only used by the numerical integration implementation of the Radon transforms, which are implemented for comparison.

 This library uses CMake for its build/install process.
-Therefore, once you have the required dependencies installed, the following three commands configure, build, and install the project to your preferred install directory
+Therefore, provided you have the required dependencies installed, the following three commands configure, build, and install the project to your preferred install directory
 ```bash
 cmake --preset=default
 cmake --build build